Whockensmith/coursera-Getting-and-Cleaning-Data/README.md

 * Select file.
     * This will bring it to your source console.
 * Highlight code and select run.
+      * If you run the code using the "Source" option you will not get any dialog from the script telling you what is happening.
 * The code will:
     * Check for a directory and file to see if the data already exists in your working directory.
-    * Download file https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip if needed to directory.
+    * Download file https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip [1] if needed to directory.
     * Unzip the file into working directory and create all sub directories.
     * Clean and merge data sets into one file.
     * Creates a tidy data set with the average of each variable for each activity and each subject.
 * This tidy data set will be saved as tidydata.txt in your working directory.

 * The "run_analysis.R" script can be pasted into R and ran.
-    * Only R version 3.3.1 (2016-06-21) has been tested with this code.
+    * Only R version 3.3.1 (2016-06-21) has been tested with this script.
+    * Cannot guarantee the script will run in earlier version of R.

+Reference:
+[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012